 Put 3 cups of soy or rice milk in a saucepan.
 Cook over medium-low heat, stirring constantly, until the volume is reduced to 1 & ½ cups

 Sweetened Condensed Milk:

-Many natural retailers have soy-based sour cream substitutes available.
-If you can’t find those or would like another option, you can use plain, unflavored soy or coconut yogurt.
+Many natural retailers have soy or coconut-based sour cream substitutes available.
+If you can't find those or would like another option, you can use plain, unflavored soy or coconut yogurt.
 In baked goods or dressing recipes, mayonnaise can often be used in place of sour cream.

 Look for soy or coconut yogurts in natural retailers.
 Depending on the application, Coconut Cream or a Sour Cream substitute can be used in place of yogurt.

 The grand-daddy of cooking replacements, finding the best butter alternative can be tough.
 Here's some help:

 Margarine: Most non-dairy margarines and vegetable shortenings work well in baking, cooking, and/or as spreads.
 We recommend using non-hydrogenated brands like Earth Balance.

 Vegetable Shortening: Can be used in baked goods, but amounts of other flavorings (vanilla, cocoa, etc.) may need to be increased

 Oils: Olive or Vegetable oils can be used in a 1:1 ratio for butter in sauteed, fried or roasted applications.
 To replace butter with oil when baking, use ¾ of the amount of butter called for.

 Coconut Oil or Butter: these products are almost interchangeable.
 Coconut oil is solid at room temperature, but it melts quickly and can be used well in baking applications.